 - Even minor violations in a juvenile's past can have life-limiting consequences.

-Teen Law School leaders do not give legal advice.
+TEEN LAW SCHOOL leaders don't give legal advice.
 They share information about the law.

 *** Source:FBI, Crime in America